 Running as Therapy

-The mental benefits of running have both short-term and long-term effects and many runners says that running works as therapy.
+The mental benefits of running have both short-term and long-term effects and many runners say that running works as therapy.
 The benefit in the short term experiences as wellness and relaxation just after the run.

-The increased self-confidence and the positive experiences of being able to master something that previously was considered too difficult to implement, can then be transferred to other areas of life.
+The increased self-confidence and the positive experiences of being able to master something that previously was considered too difficult to implement can then be transferred to other areas of life.

-I read about such a person who started a running program during several months and on everyday basis, he described his experiences online about his daily training out there running and he also had a goal about running a Marathon race in the future – I mean coming from “a hole” and then report this goal out public on Facebook taking the chance to commit himself.
+I read about such a person who started a running program several months and on an everyday basis, he described his experiences online about his daily training out there running and he also had a goal about running a Marathon race in the future – I mean coming from “a hole” and then report this goal out public on Facebook taking the chance to commit himself.

 That was a very good success story and he finished his Marathon goal too.
 The new and more sophisticated view of running to improve mental health also takes into account the long-term structural changes in the brain as well as subjective states like mood and cognition.
 Science continues working to explain the physiological changes and states behind what we as runners already know from practice.

 A way to explain the therapeutic benefits of running and the positive physiological adaptations that occur in the body is to look at the body’s biochemistry.
 Connections from the emotional to the physical are clear to everyone.
-When we are fearful our knees shaking, we become dry in the mouth, we can feel a cold irrigate up the backbone, or we get goose flesh.
+When we are fearful our knees shake, we become dry in the mouth, we can feel a cold irrigate up the backbone, or we get goose flesh.

-The results of Marathon Training
+The Results of Marathon Training

 When you start up with regular Marathon Training, you also start up a very positive biochemical process, which over time becomes stronger.
 Running changes your physiology in the most positive way.
 You become more courageous in contact with other people.
 You become happier.

 You get more energy and self-confidence.
 It becomes easier to handle difficult situations.
 You sleep better at night.
-In light of this, there is good reason to consider the time spent on running as an investment in becoming mentally healthier, more relaxed and comfortable.
+In light of this, there is good reason to consider the time spent on running as an investment in becoming mentally healthier, more relaxed and more comfortable.